-The support vector machine (SVM) is the algorithm that made machine learning its own sub-discipline of computer science, it is one of the most important machine learning algorithms.
+The support vector machine (SVM) is the algorithm that made machine learning its own sub-discipline of computer science, it used to be one of the most important machine learning algorithms.
 It has been published in the late 1990ies (see later for more on history).